 About the garden

 At Cae Hir, the natural meets the formal and riotous planting meets structure and form.
 This is a garden not just for plant lovers, but also for design enthusiasts.
 Indeed, Cae Hir was designed with a flair of expression rarely seen – unhampered by design or planting ‘rules’.
-“I just did what I liked” is a phrase often used by Wil Akkermans, the garden’s designer, who had no formal training in design or horticulture.
+“I just did what I liked,” is a phrase often used by Wil Akkermans, the garden’s designer, who had no formal training in design or horticulture.
 It is an ethos similarly embraced by his son Stuart, Cae Hir’s current Chief Whip.
-They stem from a long line of Dutch nursery men, which perhaps explains their innate feel for gardening; they are blessed with inherited ‘green fingers’.
+They stem from a long line of Dutch nursery men, which perhaps explains their innate feel for gardening; they are blessed with inherited green fingers.

 Cae Hir was designed as a whole, not a series of gardens or rooms.
 The beds and borders flow into each other with graceful yet masculine ease, providing visitors with sudden views and secret glimpses of the garden and surrounding countryside as they meander and explore.
 Always surprising, constantly evolving, Cae Hir blends the formal and informal into a surprising, cohesive yet unpredictable whole.
 It is a true gem in the Welsh countryside.
-They look forward to welcoming you in their 30th anniversary year.